-The following Immigration guidance note Produced in partnership with Sarah Pinder of Goldsmith Chambers provides comprehensive and up to date legal information covering:
+The following Immigration practice note produced in partnership with Sarah Pinder of Goldsmith Chambers provides comprehensive and up to date legal information covering:

-There are a number of general grounds for refusal which provide for exclusion or the refusal of leave to remain on the basis of previous criminal offences or other aspects of personal conduct, which are not deemed 'conducive to the public good'.
-Note that this Practice Note does not cover previous breaches of immigration control, including deception practised against the Home Office.
+There are a number of grounds for refusal which apply to most categories in the Immigration Rules and provide for the refusal, and cancellation, of entry clearance, leave to enter or remain, also now known as ‘permission’ on the basis of previous criminal offences or other aspects of personal conduct, which are not deemed 'conducive to the public good'.
+Note that this Practice Note does not cover previous breaches of immigration laws, or the sham marriage or customs breach grounds.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Existing user?
 Sign-in

 Parliamentary committeesIP COMPLETION DAY: 11pm (GMT) on 31 December 2020 marks the end of the Brexit transition/implementation period entered into following the UK’s withdrawal from the EU.
 At this point in time (referred to in UK law as ‘IP completion day’), key transitional arrangements come to

 Financial Conduct Authority—Principles for Businesses (PRIN)This Practice Note explains the Principles for Businesses (PRIN) set down by the Financial Conduct Authority (FCA).
 The Principles form part of the FCA’s High Level Standards set out in the FCA’s Handbook.
 The Principles are a general

 Tenant's request for a new business tenancyThese drafting notes are for use when completing a tenant’s request for a new business tenancy under the Landlord and Tenant Act 1954.
 They are intended to be used when completing the prescribed form under the Landlord and Tenant Act 1954, Part 2 (Notices)